benoithudson/c-string-switch/README.md

 The script reads from stdin if there's no argument, and from the file named in the first argument if there is one.

 There's no command-line arguments to control the name of the enum, the function, or how to generate the enum labels.

+## Security

+There's precisely no input verification.
+Don't use this script on untrusted input and then compile and run the output.